Inshore fishing vessels and food safety

-Inshore operators dehead, gut and scale fish, following food safety guidelines.
+Inshore fishing vessel operators must follow food safety guidelines when they dehead, gut, and scale fish.
 If you fillet fish, you need a risk management programme (RMP).
-Inshore fishing vessel operators harvest seafood for the New Zealand market or for export.
-They need to comply with the Food Act 2014 and the Animal Products Act 1999.
+If your vessel harvests seafood for the New Zealand market or export, you must follow the Food Act 2014 and the Animal Products Act 1999.

 Inshore vessel processing activities

 Inshore operators carry out the following processes with their catch:

 A voluntary food safety guideline has been developed by MPI and the Seafood Standards Council, a committee of the New Zealand Seafood Industry Council.
 You can follow this guideline to ensure safe fish handling and hygiene practices, and for advice about controlling the temperature of seafood so that you have confidence you comply with the Food and Animal Products Acts.

 - supply product to New Zealand and/or to export markets

 - do not operate under a registered risk management programme (RMP) or the Limited Processing Fishing Vessels (LPFV) Regulated Control Scheme (RCS).